Bible Feast Days

 Numerous New Testament examples show where people were intending to keep the Feasts, were keeping them, and would keep them again the in Kingdom.
 Those passages include: Luke 2:42; John 5:1; 7:2, 10, 14; 12:20; Matthew 26:2, 17, 29; Acts 18:21; and 1Corinthians 5:8.

-Why do we see Yahweh’s own Son and His people still observing the Feasts in the New Testament?
-For one reason, in no fewer than four times in Leviticus 23, Yahweh declares the Feasts “a statute forever.”
+Why do we see YHWH’s own Son and His people still observing the Feasts in the New Testament?
+For one reason, in no fewer than four times in Leviticus 23, YHWH declares the Feasts “a statute forever.”

-Yahshua Himself promised to keep the Passover in the future Kingdom with His disciples, Matthew 26:29; Mark 14:25; Luke 22:18, 30.
-Everyone, including Yahshua, will be keeping the Feasts when the Kingdom comes to earth.
+Yahusha Himself promised to keep the Passover in the future Kingdom with His disciples, Matthew 26:29; Mark 14:25; Luke 22:18, 30.
+Everyone, including Yahusha, will be keeping the Feasts when the Kingdom comes to earth.
 So why would we not be keeping them right now?

 May each of us be like the Apostle Paul when he said clearly and with total resolve, “I must by all means keep this Feast!”